Capital One Platinum Credit Card vs. Capital One Platinum Secured Credit Card: Which Is Best for You?

 People looking to build limited to fair credit ought to consider the Capital One Platinum Credit Card and Capital One Platinum Secured as solid options for their wallet.
 Both Capital One cards feature no annual fee, $0 fraud liability, virtual card numbers and 24/7 customer support.

 However, there are some key differences between the Capital One Platinum Credit Card and Capital One Platinum Secured card.
-The former is available for people with fair credit, whereas the latter is for those with bad credit and requires a security deposit.
+The former is an unsecured card available for people with fair to good credit, whereas the latter is for those with limited or bad credit and requires a security deposit.
 MoneyGeek’s detailed comparison of the Platinum and Secured Mastercard below can help you determine which is best for you.

 Comparison Overview: Capital One Platinum Credit Card vs. Capital One Platinum Secured Credit Card